samuzora/samuzora.com/source/_posts/2024/grey-finals-2024.md

 To get this value in our shellcode, we can simply `mov $register, fs_base` and manipulate it from there.

 With a libc leak, we can then call `syscall` gadgets.
-The rest is trivial!
+The rest is trivial.

 ```asm
 mov    r8,QWORD PTR fs:0x0